dotnet-websharper/core/docs/Translation-CSharp.md

 There are classes in the `WebSharper.JavaScript` namespace that are direct representations of ECMA standard library JavaScipt types.
+The `WebSharper.JavaScript` namespace declares a `.ToJS()` extension method on all .NET types to safely convert them to their JavaScipt representation.

 For JavaScipt functions, the `Function` class is an untyped representation, but if you know the signature of the JavaScipt function, there are more strongly typed alternatives: